Care through discovery

 Find a Researcher

-Your Future at the Institute
+Your Future

 Attracting the best and brightest

-The Research Institute at CancerCare Manitoba is embedded within the sole provincial cancer authority in Manitoba.
+The Paul Albrechtsen Research Institute CancerCare Manitoba is embedded within the sole provincial cancer authority in Manitoba.
 This this provides scientists with access to diverse patient populations – from pediatric to geriatric, and all cancer and blood disorder types with one centre.
 With a growing emphasis on multidisciplinary collaboration, our scientists find the support and partnerships to pursue innovative research.
 Continued investment in infrastructure and technology from multiple funding sources further expands opportunities.

 Start Your Journey